emptymonkey/ptrace_do/README.md

 **That's awesome!
 [1337 h4X0rZ rUL3!!](http://hackertyper.com/)**

 Sorry, no. This isn't an exploit.
 This code only uses standard, though not commonly known, interfaces for process interaction and control.
-In order to affect a process you don't already own, you will need to have the CAP_SYS_PTRACE [capability](http://linux.die.net/man/7/capabilities) (i.e. root).
+In order to affect a process you don't already own, you will need to have the [CAP_SYS_PTRACE](http://lxr.linux.no/#linux+v3.9.4/include/uapi/linux/capability.h#L218) [capability](http://linux.die.net/man/7/capabilities) (i.e. root).

-**What OS / Arch combo will this work on?**
+**Can I use this on any Linux host?**

-Right now, only Linux x86_64.
+Right now, this will only work on Linux hosts with the x86_64 archtecture.
 Given that we are using ptrace() for injecting syscalls in their assembly language form, this code is not portable.
 I did try to keep it as modular as possible, so extending it to a different Linux architecture shouldn't be too difficult.

 ## Usage ##